With record highs in sight, stocks face roadblocks

 Investors have no shortage of reasons to crave the relative safety of blue chips and defensive stocks.
 Although markets have mostly looked past uncertainty over Washington's plans to cut the deficit, fiscal policy negotiations still pose a risk to equities.

-The $85 billion in spending cuts that will start to come into effect are expected to slow economic growth this year if policymakers do not reach a new deal.
+The $85 billion in spending cuts set to begin on Friday is expected to slow economic growth this year if policymakers do not reach a new deal.
 Markets so far have held firm despite the wrangling in Washington, but tangible economic effects could pinch stock prices going forward.

 The International Monetary Fund warned that full implementation of the cuts would probably take at least 0.5 percentage point off U.S. growth this year.